Last Updated on Samuel Franklinby

 Driller Primary Weapons

-The Driller primary weapons can vastly impact on your role and also a key consideration if you intend to conquer the challenges as a solo or team orientated player.
-Both are equally viable at their intended role though provided you use them for what they were designed for with each having a different elemental theme (flame, cryo and sludge).
+The Driller primary weapons can vastly impact on your role and also a key consideration if you intend to conquer the challenges that come your way as a solo or team orientated player.
+All of the driller weapons are equally viable at their intended role though provided you use them for what they were designed for with each having a different elemental theme (flame, cryo and sludge).

-CRSPR Flamethrower: A flame based weapon and the default for all drillers and gives you fantastic area of effect damage and control over the battlefield as you hold down the trigger to lit your bug enemies on fire for additional damage although at a short range in comparison to other dwarven weapons.
+CRSPR Flamethrower: A flame based weapon and the default for all drillers which gives you fantastic area of effect damage and control over the battlefield as you hold down the trigger to burn your bug enemies for additional damage although at a short range in comparison to other dwarven weapons.
 It also has the unique ability to leave some lingering flame for further crowd control although it’s primarily going to be a direct damage tool with some ability to get under the armoured plates of the stronger foes if you desire this in your flamethrower build.

 For recommended flamethrower mods you primarily want to focus on boosting the range of the flamethrower as this is one of it’s greatest drawbacks and making the sticky flame mechanic even more deadly.